Startur/suur-suomi/master_document.md

 🔲 Connect frontend with backend API
 🔲 Implement BSV integration
 🔲 Deploy smart contract for article payments
+🔲 Implement AI integration with ChatGPT-4o API.
+🔲 Finalize database schema for rewritten articles.
+🔲 Develop API endpoints to serve rewritten content.
+🔲 Plan frontend integration with AI-rewritten articles.

 ---

 ## **📌 Next Steps**
-🔹 Implement AI rewriting module
+🔹 Implement AI rewriting module with **ChatGPT-4o API**.
-🔹 Finalize API & database schema
+🔹 Finalize API & database schema.
-🔹 Complete React UI integration
+🔹 Complete React UI integration.
-🔹 Deploy BSV-powered smart contracts
+🔹 Deploy BSV-powered smart contracts.

 ---

 This **master document** ensures your project remains **structured, scalable, and censorship-resistant**.
 Store it in **GitHub** and update as needed.

+### Shell Usage
+From now on, all instructions will be provided in **zsh**.

 Would you like help drafting the **BSV smart contract logic** for handling payments and licensing? 🚀